About the Project

 By recruiting, placing and training exceptional teachers across England and Wales, Teach First is giving thousands of children access to a better, more consistent education.
 It is also creating a movement of leaders with a lifelong commitment to addressing educational disadvantage both inside and outside the classroom.

-Teach First teachers undertake the highly challenging two-year Leadership Development Programme, which is is central to the success of developing leaders who are actively committed to effecting change in education.
-The Programme combines working, training and qualifying as a teacher, with leadership development instruction and coaching.
+Teach First teachers undertake the highly challenging two-year Leadership Development Program, which is is central to the success of developing leaders who are actively committed to effecting change in education.
+The Program combines working, training and qualifying as a teacher, with leadership development instruction and coaching.
 It focuses on developing teachers as exceptional leaders of learning, as well as giving them skills and knowledge around leading organizations and people.
-The project works with an extensive range of education and business partners to deliver the Programme, which enables the teachers to have a profound impact on pupil achievement and aspirations.
+The project works with an extensive range of education and business partners to deliver the Program, which enables the teachers to have a profound impact on pupil achievement and aspirations.

 The project’s main impact include: